w3c/wcag3/guidelines/groups/images-and-media/audio-descriptions/audio-descriptions-available-prerecorded.md

 :::

 :::except-when
-the video content is an alternative for text and clearly labelled as such.
+the video content is an alternative for text and is clearly labeled as such.
 :::